withastro/docs/src/pages/en/guides/content.md

 ### Markdown Authoring
 Markdown is a convenient syntax for writing rich text with basic formatting and common elements like headers, lists, and images.
 Astro has built-in support for Markdown files in your project.

-Create and write a new `.md` (or `.markdown`) file in your code editor or bring in an existing file written in your favorite Markdown editor.
+Create and write a new `.md` file in your code editor or bring in an existing file written in your favorite Markdown editor.
 Some online Markdown editors like [StackEdit](https://stackedit.io/) and [Dillinger](https://dillinger.io) will even allow you to edit and sync your work with your Astro repository stored on GitHub.

 📚 Learn more about [writing Markdown content in Astro](/en/guides/markdown-content/).